||| Get Your Large Fine Art Elephant Pictures |||

 Bright, colorful photos are great for more playful spaces.
 But when a photo is stripped of color, it allows for a more intense image.
 The photos are subdued, a classic statement to be made, especially upon the first impression.
 Black and white elephant images evoke a much deeper and also emotional connection.

-The elephant is the largest land mammal.
+The elephant is the largest land mammal as you can see in our elephant photography.
 They can be found in a wide variety of habitats, including savannas, grasslands, forests, swamps, and also the desert.
 They can weigh up to 8,000 lbs and stand 10 to 13 feet tall at their tallest point!
 The elephant’s trunk is an amazing tool and also one of the most versatile organs among all mammals.
 It’s a combination of their upper lip and nose, and they breathe out of the tip of their trunk, as you can see in our photos.
 The trunk is so skilled that it can pick up a penny from the floor, but also pick up a large, heavy tree branch and fling it across the way.
-They use their trunks like we humans use our hands.
+They use their large trunks, which you can in our elephant photography like we humans use our hands.

 As we create elephant artwork, we want to create awareness of how they are some of the most resilient creatures on earth.
 They eat a wide variety of foods and can live in dramatically different habitats across the span of one lifetime.
 Their brilliance can be seen across wildlife contemporary art photography collections on our site and also beyond.
 While these animals are resilient, they need to consume vast amounts of water on a daily basis to survive.
 With climate change, comes unpredictable weather and rainfall.
 Some months there is more than enough water, other months there is very little.